-- If you have selected the Automatic option at the Configuration Mode step of the wizard, specify one-time access keys that will be used to create IAM roles required to perform Veeam Backup for AWS operations.
-For more information on created IAM roles, see Required IAM Permissions.
+- If you have selected the Automatic option at the Configuration Mode step of the wizard, specify one-time access keys that will be used to create the Impersonation and Default Backup Restore IAM roles.
+For more information on the IAM roles, see Required IAM Permissions.

-- If you have selected the Manual option at the Configuration Mode step of the wizard, specify an IAM role that will be added to the Veeam Backup for AWS infrastructure and used to perform operations.
+- If you have selected the Manual option at the Configuration Mode step of the wizard, specify the Default Backup Restore IAM role that will be added to the Veeam Backup for AWS and used to perform operations.

-Use the Access key and Secret key fields to specify the access key ID and the secret access key of an IAM user that is authorized to create IAM roles.
-To learn what permissions must have the IAM user, see Required IAM Permissions.
+To specify the access key ID and the secret access key of an IAM user, use the Access key and Secret key fields.
+Note that the IAM user must be authorized to create IAM roles.
+To learn what permissions the IAM user must have to create IAM roles, see Required IAM Permissions.

 Veeam Backup for AWS does not store one-time access keys in the configuration database.